Clashes break out in Damascus after a surprise attack

 Since the start of the conflict, the Syrian regime and allied militias have held a very tight grip on the capital.
 The opposition only has a few pockets of control around Damascus, including a part of Jobar.

-The assault was led by Islamist groups including Ahrar al-Sham and the recently formed umbrella Jihadist group Hayat Tahrir al-Sham that includes Jabhat Fatah al-Sham.
+The assault was led by Islamist groups including Ahrar al-Sham and the recently formed umbrella jihadist group Hayat Tahrir al-Sham that includes Jabhat Fatah al-Sham.

-Syrian state media reported that Syrian forces had repelled an attack by jiahdist fighters, who also used tunnels to attack government positions.
+Syrian state media reported that Syrian forces had repelled an attack by jihadist fighters, who also used tunnels to attack government positions.

 It was unclear if the fighting was ongoing on Sunday evening.
 There was no word on deaths.